danrgonzalez/My_Data_Science_Projects/README.md

 ## Legalese Detection

 Recent California court rulings were utilized to train a supervised NLP model to identify sentences that most resemble legalese.
 The sentences can originate from any text.
 The model was tested on a twitter stream and was able to rank users who are most associated to the legal field.
+Namely, people like Nina Totenberg and Eric Holder score high, while Justin Bieber does not, as expected.

+## Challenge 1

+I was interviewing for a job recently and received this Challenge.
+We are essentially presented with unknown/anonymized explanatory variables and a binary target variable.
+We are to comment on any relationships.

+I moved on to next steps but did not get the job...bummer, seemed like a nice gig.

+## Challenge 2

+This was another challenge, however, this one was part of a "Spot Recruitment" event.
+Essentially, if you impressed their team, you could get hired on the spot.
+Spoiler Alert!
+CEO wasn't there, so no way.

+I moved on to the next round but did not get the job...bummer, seemed like a nice gig.